MeronTekie/local-business-api/README.md

   - `dotnet ef database update`
   - `dotnet run`
+- The above code  will create a new database in your local host  with tables designed to store information related to the project.

 - To interact with the local host website navigate to the project directory and run `dotnet run`or `dotnet watch run`
 - Click on <http://localhost:5001/> and you will be directed to the Swagger UI which is very user friendly and easy to walk through.
+- The image below is the expected page when you run it on your local browser.

 <img src ="LocalBusinessApi/img/swagger.png" width="100%" height="400">